Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

-Putting the pieces together gives the following estimator for $ATT(2)$
+Putting the pieces together gives the following estimator for $ATT(2)$:

-This strategy is often referred to as the regression-adjustment (RA) or outcome regression approach to DiD, see, e.g., \citet{Heckman1997}.
+This strategy is often referred to as the regression-adjustment (RA) or outcome regression approach to DiD; see, for example, \citet{Heckman1997}.

-We apply this strategy in our application using only the baseline covariates from Table \ref{tab:cov_balance} and report the parameters $\widehat{\beta}_{D=0}$ of our working model in columns (1) and (3) of Table \ref{tab:reg_pscore_cs}.
+We apply this strategy in our application using only the baseline covariates from Table \ref{tab:cov_balance}, and report the parameters $\widehat{\beta}_{D=0}$ of our working model in columns (1) and (3) of Table \ref{tab:reg_pscore_cs}.
 In practice, mortality changes in non-expansion states are only weakly related to our baseline covariates.
-Multiplying the weighted coefficients in Table \ref{tab:reg_pscore_cs} times the weighted treatment group 2013 means in Table \ref{tab:cov_balance} gives a predicted change in untreated mortality rates for the average treated county of 7.2 deaths per 100,000, the second term in equation \eqref{eqn:att_OR_estimator}.
-A fit this close to the observed (weighted) change of 6.3 deaths indicates the poor fit of our outcome model.
+Multiplying the weighted coefficients in Table \ref{tab:reg_pscore_cs} times the weighted treatment group 2013 means in Table \ref{tab:cov_balance} gives a predicted change in untreated mortality rates for the average treated county of 7.2 deaths per 100,000, the second term in equation \eqref{eqn:att_OR_estimator}, compared to the observed (weighted) change among untreated counties of 6.3 deaths.
 The observed weighted trend in mortality for expansion counties from Table \ref{tab:two_by_two_ex} is 3.7 deaths.
-Together, these imply that this approach, based only on assumptions \ref{ass:cond-parallel-trends}, \ref{ass:overlap}, \ref{ass:NA}, the choice of baseline covariates, and a linear model for $\E_\omega[\Delta Y_{i,t=2} | X_i, D_i=0]$, yields an estimated $ATT(2014)$ of -3.5.
+Together, these results imply that this approach, based only on assumptions \ref{ass:cond-parallel-trends}, \ref{ass:overlap}, \ref{ass:NA}, the choice of baseline covariates, and a linear model for $\E_\omega[\Delta Y_{i,t=2} | X_i, D_i=0]$, yields an estimated $ATT(2014)$ of -3.5.
 This matches the formal RA DiD estimate we report in column 4 of Table \ref{tab:2x2_csdid} (labeled as ``Regression'').
 Column 1, however, gives an unweighted estimate from the same procedure of -1.62.

 To compute standard errors, we need to account for the fact that \eqref{eqn:att_OR_estimator} is a two-step estimation procedure and take into account the uncertainty associated with estimating the working model $\mu_{\omega,\Delta,D=0}(X_i)$.
-This is standard, though, and most statistical software automates this process; see, e.g., \citet{SantAnna2020} and \citet{Callaway2021}.
+This is standard, though, and most statistical software automates this process; see, for example, \citet{SantAnna2020} and \citet{Callaway2021}.